Owls in the NFL

 Garcia's NFL bio

 A three-year starter and consensus All-C-USA selection as a senior, Garcia was one of the most productive interior lineman at Rice in nearly four decades...
 His team-leading 67 tackles were the most for a Rice interior defender since Dwain Turner was credited with 90 in 1986.
 He signed with the Rams as an undrafted free agent in 2022 and was on their practice squad until Denver signed him to their 53-man roster late in the year and he made his debut against the Chargers on 01/08/2023 and was credited with his first career tackle.
+He was signed by the Giants to their practice squad in 2024 and was elevated to the 53-man roster for the Giants and was credited with 14 tackles over the final five games.

 Nick Leverett